On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems

 \section{Weighted version}

-In the following, we prove that $k$SSE and $2$SC when parameterized by the treewidth is fixed-parameter tractable.
-In \Cref{thm:tw} we will extend this result to $k$SC for general $k$.
-It is noteworthy that due to the well-known result of Courcelle \cite{courcelle1990monadic}, any problem which is expressible in monadic second order logic (MSO2) can be solved in linear time on bounded-treewidth graphs.
-Nevertheless, it seems unlikely to give a natural expression of our problems in MSO2. \begin{theorem} The problems $k$SSE, for every $k$, and $2$SC parameterized by the treewidth is fixed-parameter tractable.
-Also, if the input graph $G$ has $n$ vertices and its tree decomposition of width $tw$ is given, then the algorithm runs in $O(2^{tw}nk^2)$ for $k$SSE and in $O(2^{tw}n^3)$ for $2$SC and uses exponential space to $tw$. \end{theorem}
+In this section, we show that $k$SSE and $2$SC becomes FPT when parameterized by the treewidth (\Cref{thm:twk=2}), via a treewidth-based dynamic programming algorithm.
+Moreover, in \Cref{cor:NPtw3} we will show that this result cannot be extended to $k$SC for $k\geq 3$.

+\begin{theorem} The problem $k$SSE, for every $k$, and $2$SC parameterized by the treewidth are fixed-parameter tractable.
+Also, if the input graph $G$ has $n$ vertices and its tree decomposition of width $\tw$ is given, then the algorithm runs in $O(2^{\tw}k^2n)$ time for $k$SSE and in $O(2^{\tw}n^3)$ for $2$SC and uses exponential space to $\tw$. \end{theorem}

-\begin{proof} First, note that due to Equation \eqref{eq:phi2}, $2$SC is a special case of $k$SSE.
+\begin{proof} First, note that due to Equation \eqref{eq:phi2}, $2$SC is a special case of $k$SSE for $k=n/2$.
 So, we only prove it for $k$SSE.
 The proof is based on dynamic programming which computes the values of a table on the nodes of the tree decomposition of the graph in a bottom-up fashion.
 For convenience and easier analysis, we use a nice tree decomposition.

-Suppose that $tw(G)=tw$ and consider a nice tree decomposition $ (T, \{ X_{t} \}_{t\in V(T )} ) $ for $G$ of width $tw$ as defined in Section~\ref{sec:prelim}.
+Suppose that $\tw(G)=\tw$ and consider a nice tree decomposition $ (T, \{ X_{t} \}_{t\in V(T )} ) $ for $G$ of width $\tw$ as defined in Section~\ref{sec:prelim}.
 For each node $i\in V(T)$, let $T_{i}$ be the subtree of $T$ rooted at $i$ and $G_{i} = (V_{i}, E_{i})$ be the subgraph of $G$ induced by the vertices in $\bigcup_{j \in V(T_{i})} X_{j}$.
 For each node $i\in V(T)$, every integer $1\leq s\leq k$ and every subset $C\subseteq X_i$, define

 The value of $A_i[C,s]$ is defined to be $+ \infty$ when there is no feasible solution.
-Now, we consider a table where each row represents a node of $T$ (from leaves to the root), and each column represents an integers $s$, $1\leq s\leq k$ and a subset $C\subseteq X_i$.
+Now, we comprise a table where each row represents a node of $T$ (from leaves to the root), and each column represents an integer $s$, $1\leq s\leq k$ and a subset $C\subseteq X_i$.
 The value of row $i$ and column $(C,s)$ is equal to $A_i[C,s]$.
 The algorithm examines the nodes of $T$ in a bottom-up manner and fills in the table by the following recursions.